Slavonia and Danube wine region vineyards along the river.

 River Influence

-The Danube, Drava, and Sava rivers moderate temperature extremes, creating longer, slower ripening cycles perfect for aromatic white wines.
+The Danube, Drava, and Sava rivers moderate temperature extremes, creating longer, slower ripening cycles that suit aromatic white wines.

 Signature Grape Varieties

-From Croatia's iconic Graševina to elegant international varietals, Slavonia showcases the best of continental wine production.
+From Croatia's iconic Graševina to elegant international varietals, Slavonia shows the best of continental wine production.

 Graševina (Welschriesling)

-Covering the largest vineyard area in Croatia, Graševina is highly versatile and expresses terroir with exceptional clarity.
+Graševina covers the largest vineyard area in Croatia and is highly versatile, expressing terroir with exceptional clarity.
 Styles range from fresh, light early-drinking wines to mineral-driven single-vineyard bottlings and award-winning late-harvest and ice wines.

 Fresh & Light